wp-plugins/rootspersona/readme.txt

 The Gedcom file on your PC is untouched.
 The copy uploaded to Wordpress is converted into a set of person and family files in XML format.
 After conversion, the Gedcom file uploaded to Wordpress is deleted.

-= Why do I need a *Parent Page*? =
+= Why do I need a Parent Page? =

 You don’t.

 However, if you are like me, you will soon end up with hundreds of persons on your site.
 Many widgets will display a link to all or some of your pages, and by creating the person pages under a parent, you can choose to exclude those hundreds of pages from your list.
-That’s what I use it for; it is really just a convenience.
+That is what I use it for; it is really just a convenience.
 By default the parent page is set to zero, which means no parent page.

 = I only want people who are logged in to see certain people on my site. =